 TURNOUR, George.
 Ceylon (Sri Lanka) 11.3.1799 — Naples 10.4.1843.
-British Indologist in Ceylon.
-Son of Earl of Winterton, who at the time of his birth was high civil officer in Ceylon, and a French mother, Emilie de Beaussett, from 1811 grew up in England.
+British Civil Servant and Indologist in Ceylon.
+Son of elder G.T., the Earl of Winterton, who at the time of his birth was high civil officer in Ceylon (d.
+1813), and a French mother, Emilie de Beaussett, from 1811 grew up in England.
 In 1818 joined Ceylon Civil Service, served in different parts of the island, learned “dialects” (apparently Sinhalese and Tamil) and Pāli.
-From 183?
-Member of Supreme Council of Ceylon.
+From 1833-41 the first Government Agent of the Central Province, then briefly Assistant Colonial Secretary in Colombo.
 In 1841 returned as ill to England, in 1842 went to Italy for his health, but did not recover.

 – Epitome of the History of Ceylon, compiled from Native Annals, and the first twenty chapters of the Mahawanso.
 127+139+108 p.
 Ceylon 1836.

 – Edited: The Mahâwanso.
 In Roman characters with the tr. subjoined.
 1. Chapters 1–38.
 93+30+262+35 p.
 Ceylon 1837.